jedcrandall/jedcrandall.github.com/courses/cse468fall2022/syllabus.md

 ## TAs

-I'll announce the TAs' names and office hours in Piazza.
+I'll announce the TA's name and office hours in Piazza.

 ## Course Description